SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   closer for their roadmap: https://www.lemonsqueezy.com/roadmap - there is a "Cart" feature that will add support for a traditional cart checkout experience and I hope it will solve this issue.
-- So we can either tweak our shopping card and allow to add only 1 product to it, i.e. overwrite a product if it's already there with a new one.
+- So we can either tweak our shopping card business logic to allow adding only 1 product to it, i.e. overwrite a product if it's already there with a new one.
 - Or we can make a custom workaround - if you take a look at the API docs - LS allows you to set up your own price.
 - Let's do the second option because it's more fun and a good change to see